Art Space Japan: Miyazaki Hayao & Studio Ghibli

 WHY IS STUDIO GHIBLI SO POPULAR & ACCLAIMED IN JAPAN?

 In a country renowned for its production of animation or ‘anime’, it is somewhat remarkable that one studio has achieved the unanimous praise and success as Studio Ghibli.
-Under the direction of Miyazaki Hayao, the studio has typically produced films with clear and relevant messaging, often addressing pertinent issues including environmental degradation, the negative effects of technology, greed, exploitation, and war.
+Under the direction of Miyazaki Hayao, Studio Ghibli has typically produced films with clear and relevant messaging, often addressing pertinent issues including environmental degradation, the negative effects of technology, greed, exploitation, and war.
 However it does so in a manner that appeals to a broad audience – both young and old – through classic tropes of adversity as a means of self-discovery.

 Effortlessly blending the sublime and magical with the everyday and familiar Studio Ghibli, films are set in realities that are simultaneously relatable and fantastic; worlds we can somehow imagine yet are so unique we want to visit for ourselves.
 In doing so, the films offer escapism and are underpinned by a strong humanist message, taking the audience on a meaningful journey with a clear purpose.
 Drawing inspiration from Buddhist and Shinto belief systems, Japanese folklore and a national longing for a perceived simpler and more pure time in history, the films offer a unique insight into the fabric of Japan – a modern country that still looks to the countryside and its traditional roots for its identity and seeks a more harmonious coexistence of man and nature.